3dgeo-heidelberg/etrainee/course/module4/06_Krkonose_tundra_grasslands/06_Krkonose_tundra_grasslands.md

 The feature importance output file `*txt`, column `MeanDecreaseAccuracy`, shows the importance of each band in the classification process.

 ### 2. Accuracy assessment
-Assessment should be elaborated in the GIS environment (QGIS).
+Assessment should be elaborated in the GIS environment (AcaTaMa plugin or Semi-Automatic Classification plugin for QGIS).
 Use the provided validation points, `valid_points.zip`, to compute the accuracy scores.
 Select the classified raster to be evaluated, and compare the classification output with class values at validation samples.
-Compute the [confusion matrix](../../module1/06_reference_data_validation_accuracy_assessment/06_reference_data_validation_accuracy_assessment.md#accuracy-metrics) and derive the overall accuracy, precision, recall, and F1-score.
+Compute the [confusion matrix (../../module1/06_reference_data_validation_accuracy_assessment/06_reference_data_validation_accuracy_assessment.md#accuracy-metrics) and derive the overall accuracy, precision, recall, and F1-score.

 | Class/Species | Number |
 | :---: | :---: |